rossbar/UbuntuInstallScripts/README.md

 14. `sudo python_mayavi.sh`: Mayavi installation is annoying, requires special attention to keep from borking python environment.
+   NOTES:
+    - Currently only works if matplotlib with the Qt4Agg backend has been loaded *first*.
+The ETS_TOOLKIT env var was supposed to take care of this, but it appears to not quite do the trick.

 15. `sudo python_virtualenv_setup.sh`: Set up `virtualenv` and associated tools to combat python compatibility issues when installing new packages.